Hamilton County, Ohio: K-12 education

 In 2016, Cincinnati Public Schools had 35,000 students, 63% of which were African-American.
-The county also has a vocational school district, the Great Oaks Institute of Technology and Career Development.
+The county also has a vocational school district, the Great Oaks Career Campuses.
 Parochial schools of various denominations add to this base.
 Among these the Roman Catholic Archdiocese of Cincinnati maintains a system of 108 elementary and 22 secondary schools, the ninth largest private school system in the United States.

 Colleges and universities

 The University of Cincinnati was founded in 1819; the Engineering Research Center, designed by UC Alumnus Michael Graves, was designed to look like a 4-cylinder engine.